-We will follow the advice provided in the Home Office's Criminal exploitation of children and vulnerable adults: county lines guidance on the signs of a child's involvement in county lines available to staff.
+We will make the Home Office guidance on the signs of a child's involvement in county lines available to staff.

 If a child is suspected to be at risk of or involved in county lines, a safeguarding referral will also be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation, such as CLIMB.